hunterlan/hunterlan/README.md

 Also worked with WPF, GTK, Linux, C/C++, Assembler, Python, Java, PHP and made reverse - engineering

-I will finished Kharkiv Polytechnic Instute in July 2022 on specialisation computer and information technology, where except software subject, we learn hardware subject.
+I finished Kharkiv Polytechnic Instute on July 2022 on specialisation **computer and information technolog**y, where we learnt software and hardware subject.

 I'm sincere and kind person, who love to learn everything.
-I can work with Photoshop and Premier Pro, tried Cinema 4D and etc. My favourite hobbies - walking, reading books, play computer games and do sport (football, running).
+I can work with Photoshop and Premier Pro, tried Cinema 4D and etc. My favourite hobbies - walking, reading books, play computer games, do sport (football, running), travelling and more!

 I'm volunteer of "Build Ukraine Together", where we help social vulnerable people with some kind of home renovation.